emilylauyw/SheLovesData-Data_Girls_Workshop/README.md

 - Higher survival rate of female in 1st Class than male.

 ### 3. Passenger survival by Age, Sex and Ticket class
-visualization that compares for passenger class, passenger sex and the average passenger age and number of survivors / fatalities.
+Visualization that compares for passenger class, passenger sex and the average passenger age and number of survivors / fatalities.

 ![Passenger survival by Age, Sex and Ticket class](Screenshots/Visualization%202.png "Passenger survival by Age, Sex and Ticket class")